-Many managers in Australian workplaces are uncomfortable talking about mental illness at work.
-Leaders, at all levels of an organisation, need to ensure they have the knowledge and skills to manage mental illness for the benefit of all.
+Many managers in Australian workplaces are uncomfortable talking about mental health issues at work.
+Leaders, at all levels of an organisation, need to ensure they have the knowledge and skills to manage mental health issues for the benefit of all.

 By raising an organisation’s mental health literacy an employer can increase employees’ knowledge of the symptoms and warning signs.
-In turn, this brings awareness of one’s own mental health – and what can be done to alleviate or manage symptoms – and greater support for others experiencing mental illness.
+In turn, this brings awareness of one’s own mental health – and what can be done to alleviate or manage symptoms – and greater support for others experiencing mental health challenges.

 Stigma is an inaccurate, harmful opinion or judgement held by individuals or a society.
 It can include stereotypes, false assumptions, or negative attitudes.
 If these judgements are acted upon, this may be considered discriminatory.

 Discriminating against someone at work can be unlawful under the Disability Discrimination Act, 1992.

 There are three key elements that need to be considered when dealing with stigma:

 - Knowledge – We require the correct information to ensure that we understand mental health issues.